ceres-c/ceres-c.github.io/_posts/2018-09-22-cracking-MAC.md

 ![Collision](/images/cracking-mac/collision.jpg)

-We can be quite sure this is not a complex algo simply looking at a single (albeit luck) dump.
-There are many collisions (highlited in different colors).
+We can be quite sure this is not a complex algo simply looking at a single (albeit lucky) dump.
+There are many collisions (highlighted in different colors).

 Given the first 3 sectors are all zeroed and still we have `AA` as the checksum we could think to a final sum or xor.
-Sums might overflow, though, then xor is our favourite contender.
+Sums might overflow, though, then xor is our favorite contender.
 We now have the probable "final xor" (as it is called in CRC)

 But what now?